juanlao7/protopipe_web/cards/createVerticalBarChart.md

 * **Height column index** --- [Integer](types/Integer)

-  The heights of the bars.
+  Index of the column that contains the heights of the bars.